-While performing the duties of this job, the employee is regularly required to stand; walk; use hands to finger, handle, or feel; reach with hands and arms; and talk or hear.
-The employee frequently is required to stoop, kneel, crouch, or crawl.
-The employee is occasionally required to sit, climb or balance, and taste or smell.
-The employee must frequently lift and/or move up to 10 pounds and occasionally lift and/or move up to 50 pounds.
-Specific vision abilities required by this job include close vision, distance vision, color vision, peripheral vision, depth perception, and ability to adjust focus.
+While performing the duties of this job, the employee is regularly required to talk or hear.
+The employee frequently is required to stand and walk.
+The employee is occasionally required to sit; use hands to finger, handle, or feel; reach with hands and arms; climb or balance; and stoop, kneel, crouch, or crawl.
+The employee must occasionally lift and/or move up to 25 pounds.
+Specific vision abilities required by this job include close vision, distance vision, peripheral vision, depth perception, and ability to adjust focus.

 The working environment characteristics described here are representative of those an employee encounters while performing the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

-While performing the duties of this job, the employee is occasionally exposed to outside weather conditions, extreme cold, extreme heat, and vibration.
+While performing the duties of this job, the employee is occasionally exposed to wet and/or humid conditions; moving mechanical parts; high, precarious places; fumes or airborne particles; toxic or caustic chemicals; and outside weather conditions.
 The noise level in the work environment is usually moderate.

 Job Contact Information